yaghuti/security_content_wiki/Customize-to-Your-Environment.md

 ## Customizing scheduling and alert actions with deployments

 To customize how often any detection run and what alert action they should automatically perform, a deployment configuration must be created.
-By default, security-content includes a deployment called [Enterprise Security deployment configuration](https://github.com/splunk/security-content/blob/develop/deployments/10_enterprise_security_deployment_configuration.yml) which schedules all Analytic Stories to run hourly and search in the last 60 minutes.
+By default, security-content includes a deployment called [deployment configurations](https://github.com/splunk/security-content/blob/develop/deployments/) which schedules all Analytic Stories to run hourly and search in the last 60 minutes.
 The default deployment also has an alert action configure that creates a notable event in Enterprise Security if anything is detected.
 This can be easily customized by individual Analytic Story, and Detection by setting a matching tag value.
 For example:

 ```
 name: Schedule Credential Dumping Daily